 - All planning applications are judged against the Council's Development Plan which contains a range of planning policies.
 These policies are set out in the Adopted Local Plan 2001 - 2011 which is the statutory plan for the borough of Milton Keynes.
 This SPD expands upon the "saved" Policy H10 'Subdivision of Dwellings and Houses in Multiple Occupation' and the emerging Core Strategy Policy CS10 'Housing'.
 Other Local Plan policies may also be relevant to the consideration of the application, depending upon the individual circumstances.
 For example, if a property is located within a conservation area, regard will be had to local conservation policies.
-Also, proposals in areas of flood risk may not be appropriate where previously unoccupied ground floor rooms such as garages are proposed to be converted to living space. - 4.2 Policy H10 'Subdivision of dwellings and Houses in Multiple Occupation' has four main criteria against which an application will be assessed.
+Also, proposals in areas of flood risk may not be appropriate where previously unoccupied ground floor rooms such as garages are proposed to be converted to living space.
+The impact on local sewage capacity arising from an intensification of use should also be taken into account. - 4.2 Policy H10 'Subdivision of dwellings and Houses in Multiple Occupation' has four main criteria against which an application will be assessed.
 In order for the application to be permitted, it must provide information to show how it meets the four criteria.
 If all of the criteria are met, then permission will be granted.
 Specifically the policy states: